 Our analysis followed the steps shown schematically in Figure 2.
 First, we compared the LTER Recommendation to the EML and CSDGM dialects, then we analyzed the metadata collections in each dialect for completeness with respect to the LTER Recommendation.

+Comparison of DataONE dialects and the LTER Recommendation

 The first step is to define the LTER recommendation conceptually and map the concepts to the dialects for analysis (upper arrows in Figure 2).
 We used the EML 2.1.1 schema (“Ecological Metadata Language (EML) Specification,” n.d.) to identify EML dialect definitions for the recommended concepts.
 The mappings are described in Appendix 1.

 We expect that implementations of all concepts in each level of the LTER Recommendation exist in the EML dialect, but that some may not exist in the CSDGM dialect.
 We must determine the dialect maximum values in the CSDGM dialect for each level of the LTER Recommendation.